Product

 • Your message is too complex to explain through text (ex.
 Demoing a software feature)

-• Your message won’t feel unscripted and authentic (ex.
+• Your message won’t feel spontaneous or authentic (ex.
 Sharing a company-wide update)

-• You can eliminate an unnecessary meeting (ex.
+• You can't eliminate an unnecessary meeting (ex.
 Conducting daily stand-ups)

 • The tone of your message might be misunderstood (ex.
 Delivering constructive feedback)